Things we would’ve missed watching if Padmaavat hadn’t released at all

 I would give Shahid brownie points for taking up Padmaavat where he knew he was not the main lead.
 The antagonist and even the leading lady were more powerful that him.
 But he kept aside all that and played a king with utmost poise and perfection.

-This film was questioned for insulting the Rajputana ‘aan-baan-shaan’.
+This film was questioned for insulting the Rajputana ‘aan-baan-shaan’ too.
 But only after its viewing, we know how much it rather upheld their ‘usools’ and its tenets.
-If only this film hadn’t released, we would’ve never understood the valour of the Rajput kings and their principals.
+If only this film hadn’t released, we would’ve never understood the valour of the Rajput kings and their principles.
 For some, the film had an overdose of this philosophy.
 But at the end of the day, here is one film which closely showed this community.

 Also, can I give extra points to Padmaavat’s background score?
 For me, it was one of the most haunting, deeply striking music heard in recent times.
 It wasn’t happy at all.
 Yet this sad tune was enough to teleport us into this particular story from our history and feel the pain and honour of those queens.
 This music occurs in the course of film whenever Deepika’s Rani Padmavati is tested for her strength and dedication.
 From the film’s opening credits to end credit roll, this music almost took us through the entire journey, and it continues to echo in my ears as I write this piece!